Alfa Romeo Racing will most likely present its race car for this year in Poland. The team of drivers Antonio Giovinazzi...

-The first year at Ferrari immediately beared fruit for Kimi Raikkonen.
+Kimi Raikkonen found success in his first year at Ferrari.
 Just in the nick of time (with only one point difference), the Finn managed to win the championship and give Ferrari the title.
-In the two years that followed, however, great successes were not achieved.
+In the two years that followed, however, great successes weren't achieved.

 After participating in rally-races for a year, Kimi Raikkonen returned to the Formula 1 grid.
-This time Lotus had room for the Finn, despite the fact that Raikkonen 'only wanted to race for a winning team'.
-Lotus did not meet those expectations at all and after constant money problems, Raikkonen even threatened not to drive the last races of the 2013 season.
-The collaboration with Lotus ended that same season, after Ferrari gave Raikkonen another chance with the team from Maranello.
+This time Lotus had room for the Finn, even though Raikkonen 'only wanted to race for a winning team'.
+Lotus did not meet those expectations at all and after constant money problems, Raikkonen even threatened not to drive the final races of the 2013 season.
+The collaboration with Lotus ended that same season, and Ferrari gave Raikkonen another chance with the team from Maranello.

 In 2018 the Finn, knowing it will be his last year at Ferrari, cemented his name in the history books at the Grand Prix of America.
-Team mate Sebastian Vettel managed to get a better place in the championship in the four years that he has been driving alongside Kimi, but the two can easily get through one door.
-So good that Vettel said several times that he would like to continue with Kimi next to him.
+Teammate Sebastian Vettel managed to beat him in the championship in the four years they had together.

 However, Kimi left for Alfa Romeo and signed a contract for another two years in Formula 1.
 Raikkonen is set to end his career with the team where it once started.